 Conversely, the manufacturability of components with intricate internal cooling channels, such as new turbine blades, has catalyzed research efforts toward the exploration of additive manufacturing techniques for these particular alloys.
-Moreover, in single crystal grades, including CMSX-4, AM-developed parts are prone to form columnar structure, and it is possible to customize the structure to a large extent.
-Therefore, much research has been carried out regarding the effect of the process parameters on the type of solidifying structure and columnarization of the grains [111, 168-179].
+Moreover, in single crystal grades, including CMSX-4, AM-developed parts are prone to form a columnar structure, and it is possible to customize the structure to a large extent.
+Therefore, extensive research has been conducted regarding the effect of process parameters on the type of solidifying structure and the columnarization of grains [111, 168-179].

-7. Microscopy
+3.24.
+Microscopy

 Two important items in the non-weldable superalloys are the size and distribution of the gamma prime particles.
 As mentioned, the present gamma primes in the AM-developed parts are smaller than those in the cast parts.
-In order to receive an acceptable image of the existing gamma primes in the parts, it is necessary to use a proper etchant solution to prepare them.
+To obtain an acceptable image of the existing gamma primes in the parts, it is necessary to use a suitable etchant solution to prepare them.

-• Marble's solution is proper because it preferentially attacks the gamma prime phase and leaves the residual gamma-matrix unaffected.
-The composition of Marble's solution is as follows [180]:

-50 ml HCl, 50 ml H2O, and 10 mg CuSO4

-• Another conventional reagent has the following composition [181]:

-10 ml HNO3, 50 ml HCl, and 60 ml glycerol

-• For a proper electrical etch, the following composition may be used.
-It is noteworthy that the process is carried out in 6 V for about 5 s [182-186].

-$12 \text{ ml } H_3PO_4 + 40 \text{ ml } HNO_3 + 48 \text{ ml } H_2SO_4$
+- Marble's solution is proper because it preferentially attacks the gamma prime phase and leaves the residual gamma-matrix unaffected.
+The composition of Marble's solution is as follows [180]: - 50 ml HCl, 50 ml H2O, and 10 mg CuSO4 - Another conventional reagent has the following composition [181]: - 10 ml HNO3, 50 ml HCl, and 60 ml glycerol - For a proper electrical etch, the following composition may be used.
+It is noteworthy that the process is carried out in 6 V for about 5 s [182-186]. - $12 \, l \, H_3 PO_4 + 40 \, ml \, HNO_3 + 48 \, ml \, H_2 SO_4$ often have elevated/high-temperature applications; therefore, the creep test is highly important.
+Fatigue [187], room and high-temperature tensile strength [147, 188-194], punch and tensile creep [195-203], relaxation, hardness, and microhardness [147, 204, 205] tests may be specimen evaluation metrics.
+Some tests are used to predict the material properties in another test.
+For example, if the creep test is not practically possible, the relaxation test can be employed to have a total assumption of the material properties [115].

-8. Applicable Mechanical Tests
+3.25.
+Applicable Mechanical Tests